 - Signage Licence

 Display of License/Registration

-FSSAI’s latest directives make it mandatory to display the license/registration certificate or number on the respective e-commerce platforms and display boards.
-It is also mandatory to display agreement between the FBO and the manufacturer or seller to obtain the FSSAI licence along with the appointment of a food safety officer/supervisor, etc. Furthermore, will be helpful to ensure compliance with the food safety guidelines under FSSAI Rules and Regulations.
-An e-commerce FBO shall acquire all mandatory Licenses required to open a restaurant in India to ensure hassle-free business operations.
+As a rule, FSSAI’s latest directives make it mandatory to display the license/registration certificate or number on the respective e-commerce platforms and display boards.
+It is also mandatory to display agreement between the FBO and the manufacturer or seller.
+Then the FSSAI licence is obtained along with the appointment of a food safety officer/supervisor, etc. Furthermore, will be helpful to ensure compliance with the food safety guidelines under FSSAI Rules and Regulations.
+Moreover, an e-commerce FBO shall acquire all mandatory Licenses required to open a restaurant in India to ensure hassle-free business operations.

 Necessary Steps taken by FBOs